opensourcefeed/opensourcefeed.github.io/_posts/2026-09-05-audacity-4-0-release.md

 ## Availability

 Audacity 4.0 is available for Windows, macOS (Intel and Apple Silicon), and Linux.
 You can download it from [audacityteam.org](https://www.audacityteam.org), the Microsoft Store, or [GitHub Releases](https://github.com/audacity/audacity/releases/tag/Audacity-4.0.0).
+For a general overview of the tool, see our [Audacity software page](/software/audacity/).

 For users who work across multiple open-source media tools, it's worth noting that tools like [Kdenlive](https://www.opensourcefeed.org/kdenlive-22.12-release/) and other [open-source alternatives to proprietary video editors](https://www.opensourcefeed.org/software/alternative-to/davinci-resolve/) continue to mature alongside Audacity in the FOSS multimedia space.